eheperson/rpp-m/README.md

-# rpp-m (rec-play-pause-micro)
+# RPP-M (Rec-Play-Pause Micro)
- template repository for cross-platform cpp development based on CMake build system Resources
+ Template repository for cross-platform cpp development based on CMake build system Resources

 > **NOTE :** This repository is tested only on MacOS and debian based Linux Distributions.
 Will be updated for Windows in the future.

 ### Who is this repository for?
 * If project based on CMakeLists build system.
 * If project contains only few source files like `main.cpp`, `mylib.cpp` etc.
+* If you need a C++ development laboratuary to test simple codes does not requires any 3Rd dependencies.

 ### Requirements:
 * Cmake